 The EARTH SOURCED cleanser foams away oil and dirt to leave your face smooth and refreshed.
 It has no animal-derived ingredients and no artificial fragrance.
 Plus, the package is 100% recyclable.

 Vanicream leaves out more ingredients than they put in their facial cleanser.
 It’s free of everything from artificial dyes and fragrances to formaldehyde releasers and parabens.
 There are no sulfates, no gluten, and no irritants.

-So, what does it use to cleanse your skin?
+So, what does it use to cleanse the skin?

 It contains purified water, glycerin, and coconut-based surfactants that rinse away makeup, oil, and dirt.